comit-network/comit.network/blog/2020-11-23-project-droplet-closing-notes.md

 For that, we could make use of GDK [[9]](https://github.com/Blockstream/gdk).
 Alternatively we could integrate directly with existing solutions such as Blockstream's Green Wallet which is available for Android, iOS and Desktop.

-Either way, we are motivated to continue working with Elements.
+Either way, we are motivated to continue working with Elements and Liquid.

 Cheers,